stuart14/OKD-3.11/README.md

 How does the Ansible script work?

-The script cleans up the previous installation, installs docker, configures firewalld for docker, configures firewalld for host external access and spins up the OpenShift cluster on docker
+The script cleans up the previous installation, installs docker, configures firewalld for docker, configures firewalld for host external access and spins up the OpenShift cluster on Docker

 This has been fully tested on the following:
 - Macbook running macOS Mojave 10.14.1